Jashodaben Modi: Public discussion of marriage

-Media appearances and political actions
+Media appearances and political activities

-Jashodaben has made numerous media appearances, particularly in recent years.
+Jashodaben has made numerous media appearances.

 In February 2014, a reporter for The Indian Express interviewed her.
 It was reported in April 2014 that she does not speak ill of her husband, and does not tolerate when others do so.
 In May 2014, TV9 Gujarat interviewed her on video.
 In June 2014, at what has been described as "her first public event", Jashodaben attended the public funeral of politician Gopinath Munde.

-Jashodaben said that she was not invited to the swearing-in ceremony of Narendra Modi, but had she been invited, she would have gone.
+Jashodaben said that she was not invited to the swearing-in ceremony of Narendra Modi in 2014, but had she been invited, she would have gone.
 "I wish to be with him.
 If he calls me, I am eager to start a new life with him.
 But it has to be he who calls," she said in 2014.

 In November 2014, she made her first trip to Mumbai, where she prayed for her husband at the Mahalakshmi Temple and the Siddhivinayak Temple.
-In December 2014, a writer for Pakistani news agency Dawn News said that not many newspapers have had the courage to report the troubles which Jashodaben has experienced.
+In December 2014, a writer for Pakistani news agency Dawn News said, "not many newspapers have had the courage to report the troubles which Jashodaben has experienced".

-In February 2015, Jashodaben hosted some Christian missionaries who invited her to join their mission to help many destitute and helpless Hindus by teaching Gita and Ramayana to them.
 In June 2015, Jashodaben was scheduled to speak at a conference on politics organized by supporters of Modi.
 Event organizers reported that the conference was shut down on the second day of the week-long program on the direction of the BJP leader Amit Shah and others.
 No reason was given for cancelling the conference, but people in attendance claimed Jashodaben's presence as the cause.

 In November 2015, Jashodaben applied for a passport in order to visit relatives and friends overseas.
 As she was unable to produce a marriage certificate or a joint affidavit from her husband, the application was rejected by the regional passport office as "incomplete".
 Her brother Ashok stated that a legal option was being considered.